kpiwko/jira-miner/README.md

 ### Connecting to JIRA instance

 You need to point jira-miner to a JIRA instance you want to use as data source.
 You might need to provide your credentials as well in order to access restricted data.
+WARNING: Note that credentials are stored as plain text in your `$HOME` folder.

 ```
 jira-miner target <jiraUri> [--user <user>] [--password [password]]